Generalized Munchausen Reinforcement Learning using Tsallis KL Divergence: A Practical Algorithm for Tsallis KL Regularization

 \subsection{Implicit Regularization With MVI}

 Even for the standard KL, it is difficult to implement KL-regularized value iteration with function approximation.
 The difficulty arises from the fact that we cannot exactly obtain $\pi_{k+1} \propto \pi_k\exp\AdaBracket{Q_k}$.
 This policy might not be representable by our function approximator.
-For $q=1$, one could store all past $Q_k$ and use their average outputs; with neural networks, however, this is computationally infeasible.
+For $q=1$, one needs to store all past $Q_k$ which is computationally infeasible.

 An alternative direction has been to construct a different value function iteration scheme, which is equivalent to the original KL regularized value iteration \citep{azar2012dynamic,kozunoCVI}.
-A recent method of this family is Munchausen VI ( MVI) \citep{vieillard2020munchausen}.
+A recent method of this family is Munchausen VI (MVI) \citep{vieillard2020munchausen}.
 MVI implicitly enforces KL regularization using the recursion

 We see that \eq{\ref{eq:mdqn_recursion}} is \eq{\ref{eq:regularizedPI}} with $\Omega(\pi)=-\entropy$ ({blue}) plus an additional { red} \emph{Munchausen term}, with coefficient $\alpha$. \citet{vieillard2020munchausen} showed that implicit KL regularization was performed under the hood, even though we still have tractable $\pi_{k+1}\propto\exp\AdaBracket{\tau^{-1}Q_k}$: